 Training to climb Kilimanjaro is as much about your physical endurance as it is about your mental stamina.

-The former is important as you will be trekking between 5-10 miles a day for the duration of your climb (which can be up to 9 days if you have booked onto a long route).
+The former is important as you will be trekking between 5-10 miles a day for the duration of your climb (which can be up to 9 days if you have booked onto a long route - see our overview of Kilimanjaro routes).
 The ability to draw on physical reserves as your energy depletes is key.

 However, if you read about or speak to high altitude climbers they will all say that your mental stamina is just as important as your physical endurance.
 This is definitely true of Kilimanjaro, particularly on summit night!

-Here are 4 things you can do to be perfectly prepared for the summit.
+Here are 4 things you can do to prepare and train for Mt Kilimanjaro.

 Aerobic exercise builds the cardiovascular system which is key when training to climb Kilimanjaro, as a strong cardiovascular system will help you process limited oxygen in a more efficient way.